arpit15006/ledgerly-support/support.md

 ### Feature Requests
 **Q: Can I request new features?**
 A: Yes!
-Submit feature requests through GitHub Issues or email support@ledgerly.app.
+Submit feature requests through GitHub Issues or email arpit6814@gmail.com .
 We review all suggestions.

 ## 📞 Still Need Help?